 The Pupil Premium funding and free school meal arrangements for children who are in looked after, in care or adopted from care are different.

 If your child is at an academy

-The following academies aren’t part of the council free school meals service and you need to contact them directly to apply for free school meals.
-(Click the apply online button to see a list of schools that are part of the council free school meals service.)
+The following academies aren’t part of the council free school meals service.
+You need to contact them directly to apply for free school meals.

 - Christ Church C.E.
 Primary School (Clifton)